newair/Logs-Analysis/README.md

 * Checkout and run Udacity vagrant file ( This step is optional You can configure it in       your own machine as well).
   (https://github.com/udacity/fullstack-nanodegree-vm)
 * Install virtual box and vagrant ( This step is optional You can configure it in             your own machine as well).
-* Install postgresql.
+* Install postgresql (If not using VM above).
-* Install the dataset newsdata.sql by psql -d news -f newsdata.sql.
+* Install the dataset newsdata.sql by psql -d news -f newsdata.sql (If not using VM above).
-* Install psycopg2 using requirments.txt (pip install -r requirements.txt).
+* Install psycopg2 (If not using VM above).
 * Create views specified below.
 * Run reporting-tool.py (python reporting-tool.py).